When you’re feeling under the weather, applications like Zocdoc help simplify the process of finding a suitable specialist.

 In the case of your Zocdoc clone, you’ll only need to create one page to host your doctor profiles.
 We can then write the necessary logic to display only the relevant doctor on each page when they’re needed (we’ll cover this in more detail soon).

 Bubble’s pre-built database makes it easy to create different data types with unique fields.
-When building your Zocdoc MVP, we’ll need to create the following data types & fields:
+When building your Zocdoc clone, we’ll need to create the following data types and fields:

 Data type: User